soons1/tp/docs/UserGuide.md

 Format: `pair BEFRIENDEE_INDEX VOLUNTEER_INDEX`

-* The index refers to the index number shown in the displayed person list.
-* The Person at `BEFRIENDEE_INDEX` must be a volunteer and the Person at `VOLUNTEER_INDEX` must be a befriendee.
+* The person at `BEFRIENDEE_INDEX` must be a befriendee and the person at `VOLUNTEER_INDEX` must be a volunteer.
-* Both Persons must not be paired, or must be unpaired before pairing again.
+* Neither of the two people should be paired, if they are, they must be unpaired before pairing again.

 Examples:
 *  `pair 1 2` Pairs the befriendee at Index 1 of the befriendee list and the volunteer at Index 2 of the volunteer list.